-- 1.1.1.2.
-The characteristics defining a distinct condition should determine a group of patients in whom development of a medicinal product is plausible, based on the pathogenesis of the condition and pharmacodynamic evidence and assumptions. - 1.1.1.3.
-Recognised distinct medical entities would generally be considered as valid conditions.
-Such entities would generally be defined in terms of their specific characteristics, e.g. pathophysiological, histopathological, clinical characteristics. - 1.1.1.4.
-Different degrees of severity or stages of a disease would generally not be considered as distinct conditions.
+- (a) The characteristics defining a distinct condition should determine a group of patients in whom development of a medicinal product is plausible, based on the pathogenesis of the condition and pharmacodynamic evidence and assumptions. - (b) Recognised distinct medical entities would generally be considered as valid conditions.
+Such entities would generally be defined in terms of their specific characteristics, e.g. pathophysiological, histopathological, clinical characteristics. - (c) Different degrees of severity or stages of a disease would generally not be considered as distinct conditions.

-1.1.1.5.
 The fact that a subset of patients exists in whom the medicinal product is expected to show a favourable benefit/risk (as defined in the proposed therapeutic indication) would generally not be sufficient to define a distinct condition.